Generated at: 2026-05-16 10:50:18

 Failure Factor 1: Data Entry Is Burdensome

-"I am already busy, and now I have to deal with inputting data into an unfamiliar tool."
+"I am already busy, and now I have to deal with inputting data into a tool I don't understand."

-"I was used to my old way of working, and this new tool takes too much time."
+"I was used to my old way of working, and this new tool just takes more time."

 Failure Factor 2: Difficult User Interface

-Even when staff are willing to put in the effort, data entry may fail if:
+Even when staff are willing to make an effort, they may struggle if:

 "The input screen is unintuitive, making tasks time-consuming."